Why plans are already in motion for a Trump third term – no matter what the law says

 Whether it is a threat against law schools, or banning major law firms who have worked for his “enemies” from receiving government contracts, as of this month there are now 60 universities “under investigation” by Trump’s Department of Education “for antisemitic discrimination and harassment”.

 Goodwin says the US is in a “thought experiment” right now.
 She says Steve Bannon spoke a while back about “flooding the zone”.
-Bannon was talking to writer Michael Lewis in 2018 when he said “The Democrats don’t matter.
+Bannon was talking to writer Michael Lewis in 2018 when he said: “The Democrats don’t matter.
 The real opposition is the media.
-And the way to deal with them is to flood the zone with sh**.”
+And the way to deal with them is to flood the zone with s***.”

 Goodwin reckons there’s a psychological component to this.
 “One analogy that comes to mind is domestic violence.
 In a family environment where somebody is flooding the zone with physical and mental abuse – various forms of coercion so you don’t know what to expect when that person comes home at night – it’s destabilising; you’re fearful; you’re so overwhelmed by it.
 But the overwhelming aspect of it works – and that’s what it’s intended to do.
 [What Trump is doing] is meant to destabilise people; to cause a kind of paralysis.
 People are so overwhelmed they lose sight of what to work on, what to do.”